A Wedding Quilt

 - Twenty to Thirty 1/4 yards of quilt weight fabric in a spectrum ranging from bright pink to pale yellow

-- 3 yards of Kona Cotton in Snow (This fabric is no longer available.
-Check out our Spectrum Cotton fabric here!)
+- 3 yards of a neutral Background Fabric.
+We used Kona Cotton in color Snow (Please Note: Kona Cotton is no longer available.
+Try using Spectrum Cotton in Raw Oats!)

 - Wash, dry and press all fabrics.